 CO2 emissions from events

 Only the journeys undertaken by those attending the events were taken into account in calculating emissions from events, and the figures did not include short-term occupancy of the rooms used for the events.
-Overall CO2 emissions from events fell by around 15% year on year from 1,865.3 t in 2010 to 1,597 t in 2011.
-Emissions from the International Microinsurance Conference in Rio de Janeiro made up 94.5% of this amount (1,509 t CO2).
-This is lower than the figure for last year's conference in Manila, primarily because the travelling distances involved were shorter.
-Although the 2011 Summer Academy also attracted young scientists from far afield, for example Sudan, Australia and Mexico, the emissions fell a good 20 t to 84.4 t CO2 in 2011, helped by the fact that many European participants now travel by train.
-The dialogue forums again accounted for a very small share overall, namely 3.8 t or 0.2%.
-Since most of the audience come from Munich and the surrounding area, the distances to be offset are short.
+Overall CO2 emissions from events fell from 1597 t in 2011 to 1472 t in 2012.
+Emissions from the International Microinsurance Conference in Dar es Salaam, Tanzania, made up 88% of this amount (1290 t CO2).
+This is lower than the figure for last year's conference in Rio de Janeiro, primarily because the travelling distances involved were shorter.

 Fig 3: CO2 emissions from events